ssmall41/FF5-Coalition/README.md

 To provide feedback: if you've got a GitHub account, you can leave your feedback in an [issue](https://github.com/ssmall41/FF5FJF-Selector/issues) on the project.
 I can also be reached on Discord as yet41.

+## How to Use the Code
+The codebase for Coalition is written in Python.
+Clone the Git repository, and then run `pip install -r requirements.txt` in the folder for the project.
+The Jupyter Notebook file assignment.ipynb is how I generate parties.
+Of course, you're welcome to go through the `.py` files to see details.

 ## How Does It Work?
 Once a play style is selected, the first party is decided completely randomly.
 Note that there is no special weighting to the jobs in the party; they’re all equally likely to be chosen, but in line with the rules of the play style.
 (I mention this because I believe the official event